 - clear directions for easy implementation

 - CCSS covering both ELA: RL& RI and History:R.H.4-8.4

 - an informational text with reader response questions for Close Reading and compare and contrast work

 - a Venn diagram for compare and contrast between the two texts

 - research sites for student research

 - research bubbles, an interactive tool for recording research

-Click the image to grab this 23-page resource for $2…
+Click the image to learn more about this 23-page resource…

 Best of luck navigating the start of school.
 Your students are excited to learn with you!